Kristy Wallace: National team

-Youth Level

 Wallace made her international debut for the Gems at the 2014 FIBA Oceania Under-18 Championship in Fiji.
 Wallace would then go on to represent the Gems at the Under-19 World Championship in Russia the following year, where they finished in third place and took home the bronze medal.

+In March 2026, Wallace was named in the Australia women's national 3x3 team for the FIBA 3x3 Champions Cup.
+The following month, she played at the 2026 FIBA 3x3 Asia Cup, helping the team win the gold medal.